Balkan Wars: Reaction in the Balkan states

 Serbia was frustrated in the north by Austria-Hungary's incorporation of Bosnia.
 In March 1909, Serbia was forced to accept the annexation and restrain anti-Habsburg agitation by Serbian nationalists.
 Instead, the Serbian government (PM: Nikola Pašić) looked to formerly Serb territories in the south, notably "Old Serbia" (the Sanjak of Novi Pazar and the province of Kosovo).

 On 15 August 1909, the Military League, a group of Greek officers, launched a coup.
-The Military League sought the creation of a new political system and thus summoned the Cretan politician Eleutherios Venizelos to Athens as its political advisor.
+The Military League sought the creation of a new political system and thus summoned the Cretan politician Eleftherios Venizelos to Athens as its political advisor.
 Venizelos persuaded King George I to revise the constitution and asked the League to disband in favor of a National Assembly.
 In March 1910, the Military League dissolved itself.

 Bulgaria, which had secured Ottoman recognition of her independence in April 1909 and enjoyed the friendship of Russia, also looked to annex districts of Ottoman Thrace and Macedonia.
 In August 1910, Montenegro followed Bulgaria's precedent by becoming a kingdom.